minimal3dp/minimal3dp.github.io/RECOMMENDATIONS.md

 # Minimal 3DP: Comprehensive Recommendations

+> Note: This document is frozen and superseded.
+>
+> As of Nov 16, 2025, all actionable items from this document have been merged into `TODO.md` under “Merged from RECOMMENDATIONS.md”.
+Please treat `TODO.md` as the single source of truth.
+This file remains for historical context only.

 **Last Updated:** November 12, 2025
 **Focus:** Hosting, Performance, Architecture, Monetization, User Experience, and Platform Analysis